bocan/bocan/README.md

 - I'm a consultant Platform Engineer, DevSecOps Practitioner, Cloud Architect.

-- I've currently working for [Indicium AI](https://indicium.ai/) as a Principal Consultant [Platform Engineer](https://chris.funderburg.me/what-is-a-platform-engineer/).
+- I've currently working for [Indicium AI](https://indicium.ai/) as a consultant Principal [Platform Engineer](https://chris.funderburg.me/what-is-a-platform-engineer/).

 - In my youth, I worked at Burger King, washed oil rigs so they could be sold, loaded nuclear and non-nuclear munitions onto F-111 and F-16 aircraft in the US Air Force, worked as a mechanic and then a roofer.
 Now, I have more than 25 years experience in the IT industry.
 I've been a developer, a DBA, a system administrator, a release engineer, an infrastructure manager, a NOC engineer, and both a cloud engineer and DevSecOps engineer, and as my industry's evolved, a platform engineer.